Earthworm: Form and function

 Depending on the species, an adult earthworm can be from 10 mm long and 1 mm wide to 3 m long and over 25 mm wide, but the typical Lumbricus terrestris grows to about 360 mm long.
 Probably the longest worm on confirmed records is Amynthas mekongianus that extends up to 3 m (10 ft) in the mud along the banks of the 4,350 km (2,700 mi) Mekong River in Southeast Asia.

 From front to back, the basic shape of the earthworm is a cylindrical tube-in-a-tube, divided into a series of segments (called metameres) that compartmentalize the body.
-Furrows are generally externally visible on the body demarking the segments; dorsal pores and nephridiopores exude a fluid that moistens and protects the worm's surface, allowing it to breathe.
-Except for the mouth and anal segments, each segment carries bristlelike hairs called lateral setae used to anchor parts of the body during movement; species may have four pairs of setae on each segment or more than eight sometimes forming a complete circle of setae per segment.
+Furrows are generally externally visible on the body demarking the segments.
+Dorsal pores and nephridiopores exude a fluid that moistens and protects the worm's surface, also allowing it to breathe.
+Except for the mouth and anal segments, each segment carries bristlelike hairs called lateral setae used to anchor parts of the body during movement.
+Species may have four pairs of setae on each segment or more than eight sometimes forming a complete circle of setae per segment.
 Special ventral setae are used to anchor mating earthworms by their penetration into the bodies of their mates.

-Generally, within a species, the number of segments found is consistent across specimens, and individuals are born with the number of segments they will have throughout their lives.
+Generally, within a species, the number of segments found is consistent across specimens, and individuals are born with the number of segments they will have throughout their lives, growth in size being by enlarging existing segments rather than by adding new ones.
 The first body segment (segment number 1) features both the earthworm's mouth and, overhanging the mouth, a fleshy lobe called the prostomium, which seals the entrance when the worm is at rest, but is also used to feel and chemically sense the worm's surroundings.
 Some species of earthworm can even use the prehensile prostomium to grab and drag items such as grasses and leaves into their burrow.